Get on the Right Path to Earning

-All you have to pay to get started is $395!
+All you have to pay to get started is $245!
 This up-front cost gives you immediate access to your online training and all the resources you need to get started!
-The remaining balance of $4,500 is due once you are hired, and is completely contingent upon you getting hired!
+The remaining balance of $4,650 is due once you are hired, and is completely contingent upon you getting hired!
 Please note that this cost includes edTPA cost, for which we provide waivers.

 You can get started now!
 We have rolling admissions throughout the year.
 Please see our admission guidelines for more information.

-You can send your official transcripts multiple ways.
-The quickest method to get started is for your university to send official transcripts electronically to email@example.com.
+There are two options to send us your official university transcripts.
+The quickest and most reliable method is for your university to send official transcripts electronically to email@example.com.
 If your university does not have this as an option, you can mail official transcripts to our office at: